 Shape/Space and Time/Motion

-Véronique will lead the first class of the day, preparing the body and mind to move freely.
-Ruths class then explores the release of movement through the lens of shape, time and space, presenting dance as communication of sensed values.
-Both Véronique and Ruth will mentor the creating of dances to be presented in concert on Friday, July 10.
+The first class of the day prepares the body and mind to move freely.
+Then we will explore the release of movement through the lens of shape, time and space, presenting dance as communication of sensed values.
+Ruth will mentor the creating of dances to be presented in concert on Friday, July 10.
 Over the two weeks you will accumulate over 50 class hours.

 Ruth E. Grauert holds a B.A. from Ursinus, 1939, and an M.A. from Columbia, 1941.
 She is the recipient of the 2005 Martha Hill Lifetime Achievement Award and doctorates of humane letters from Ursinus College in 2009 and Centenary College in 2013.
 Ruth studied with Hanya Holm, Martha Graham, Alwin Nikolais, Anna Sokolow, Truda Kashmann, Muriel Stewart, and Charles Weidman.
 She was a member Nikolais Hartford Company, 194243; assistant to Nikolais, 19481988; stage director for Murray Louis, 19531970; lighting designer and stage manager for Phyllis Lamhut, Beverly Blossom, and others, 1948 on; and she taught lighting at the Nik/Lou lab, 19481995.
 In 19791980 she directed the Compagnie de la Danse Contemporaine dAngers in France.
 She is founder and director of Bearnstow, a summer arts place, from 1946 to present.
 Her lectures and classes in choreography are based on Nikolaiss theory of danceShape, Space, and Time as the source of dance Motion.
 She has authored numerous articles on general aesthetics, staging, lighting, and Alwin Nikolais, as well as concert and book reviews and poetry (see BearnstowJournal.org).